|City/Town: • Oklahoma City|

 |Photojournalist: • Billy Dixon • Michael Schwarz|

 Dating back to 1928 when it was constructed this building has been home to a laundry company.
-Starting out with National Sunshine Laundry Co., they were known around Oklahoma City as one of the best and most affordable laundromats.
+Starting out with National Sunshine Laundry Co., and later known as Sunshine Cleaners, they were known around Oklahoma City as one of the best and most affordable laundromats.
 Manager V. I. Scharlack advertised themselves as having low prices without sacrificing quality.
 Housewives in the 1930s could have their clothes washed for the low price of 2 cents per pound.
 Everyone else got their clothes gently swished in individual bags through soft suds and returned them just damp enough for easy ironing for 4 cents per pound.
 Customers could pick up their receiver and dial 3-7494 also and have a delivery man come pick up their wash for them.
 One customer was quoted saying “If I had only let Sunshine Laundry take this hard work off my hands a long time ago.
 I don’t see how they can do it for so small a charge.”

 In January of 1938, a laundry workers union was threatening local laundromats in Oklahoma City, one of those being Sunshine Laundry.
 The union formed by A.K.
 Webb presented a contract to the management on behalf of its workers.
 When said workers showed up for their shifts on the following Monday they found themselves locked out and given notices of indefinite suspensions.
 But Mr. Scharlach, Vice President of Sunshine Laundry, said the employees were given notices because of a shutdown to install boiler equipment and that arrangements had been made with Nuway Laundry to employ them until Sunshine was back open.
 But Webb said management failed to keep their word about discussing the union’s demands.
 A strike broke out and seven employees were charged with assault and battery.